Slide

 Roger Neill

 2024 marks one hundred years since the Melba-Williamson Grand Opera Season of 1924, the most ambitious display of operatic talent to be seen in Australia.
-ROGER NEILL explores the events surrounding this mighty undertaking.
-Building a Grand Opera Company Melba, photographed by Spencer Shier in...
+In Part 3, ROGER NEILL concludes his exploration of the events surrounding this mighty undertaking.
+To Sydney...
+The Sydney season of the...

 Information